“Children First” was the first theme of the North Oakland/Macomb (NOM) Chapter of the Jack and Jill of America, Inc.

 This “Chapter of 23” made it their goal to instill strong values in their children while creating a sense of pride in the communities in which they worked and lived.
 They inspired a rich history of exemplary programming that resulted in many accomplishments for NOM throughout the years.

 Since becoming a chapter in October 1998, the parents and children of the North Oakland/Macomb Chapter continue to instill strong values and create a sense of pride in our community by working with organizations including:

 Over the years NOM worked closely with the community to ensure that the programming goals and ideals of Jack and Jill of America were demonstrated toward the betterment of all children.
 From service projects at Lighthouse, the Macomb County Head Start, local homeless shelters, to pre-college preparation and exposure (ACT prep, college visits), to working in the community on the behalf of children in foster care system and senior citizens, NOM has undertaken a wide range of service-oriented tasks.

 NOM mothers and teens have also demonstrated their commitment to serving wherever the organization calls.
 In 2007, our very own Kimberley Will was elected as the Midwestern Regional Secretary/Treasurer.
 She served as the Regional Secretary Treasurer for two years then moved on to become the Regional Director in 2009.
-In 2012, our own Angelica Anderson-Tasker was appointed to Regional Logistics Chair and later appointed as Regional Secretary.
-Currently, five NOM members serve on regional committees:
+In 2012, our own Angelica Anderson-Tasker was appointed to Regional Logistics Chair, Regional Grievance Committee Chair and Regional Secretary.
+Recently, five NOM members served on regional committees:

 Cynthia Miree-Coppin Regional Growth Committee